top of page

 • Freedom and expression in movement

-When a horse is in self-carriage, its musculoskeletal system is working efficiently.
+When a horse is in self-carriage, its musculoskeletal system works efficiently.
 There's reduced strain on joints, ligaments, and muscles, particularly the back, neck, and forelimbs.
 Over time, this helps prevent injury, build core strength, and support long-term soundness.

 The German Scales of Training: A Roadmap to Self-Carriage